Public-Health-Scotland/social-care/202122 Publication/README.md

 Please note, all code provided has been run on the POSIT R Server, R version 4.1.2.

-The folder for each app can be downloaded and the shiny app run.
+The folder for each app can be downloaded and the shiny app will be produced.